psychrometrics/psychrolib/docs/examples.md

 <p align="center"><img src="../assets/excel_example.png" alt="Excel/VBA"></p>

-### .NET Standard
+### C# (.NET Standard)

 Install NuGet package.

-The unit system is specified in the Phychrometrics class constructor.
-This allows for indipendent instances of the class in different unit systems.
 ```
 Install-Package PsychroLib
 ```

+The unit system is specified in the Phychrometrics class constructor.
+This allows for independent instances of the class in different unit systems.
 ```csharp
 // Create instance of Phychrometrics class and specify the unit system.
 var psyIP = new Phychrometrics(UnitSystem.IP);